nemonik/hands-on-DevOps/readme.md

 **NOTE**

-- I denoted the "default configuration" in the opening sentence uses Kubernetes.
+- In the opening sentence of this section I mentioned that the "default configuration" uses Kubernetes.
 Yes, all but Drone is configured to deploy via Kubernetes.
-Each long-running tool's deployment method is defined in the project's `aansible_extra_vars.rb` ruby script.
+Each long-running tool's deployment method is defined in the project's `ansible_extra_vars.rb` ruby script.
 Each tool has a variable ending with `_deploy_via` that can have one of two values: `'kubectl'` or `'docker-compose'`.
-If you do not want to maange the life-cycle of one or more long-running tools via Kubernetes simply change its value from `'kubectl'` to `'docker-compose'`.
+If you do not want to manage the life-cycle of one or more long-running tools via Kubernetes simply change its value from `'kubectl'` to `'docker-compose'`.
 - Further, if you do not want to run Kubernetes either remove or comment out the `k3s-server` and `'k3s-agent` roles from the `anisble/toolchain-playbook.yml` and `ansible/development-playbook.yml`, respectively.

 #### 8.7.3.1.
 K3S, light-weight Kubernetes